 - \blacksquare H(W) is called a regularization term.
 It penalizes solutions taken from "rich" families of function more than those taken from "leaner" families of functions. - How we pick this regularization term is entirely up to us!.
-Despite many claims to the contrary, no theory tells us how to build the regularization function. - By picking the family of function and the penalty term, we choose an inductive bias, i.e. we bias the system toward chosing simple solutions over complex ones. - Sometimes we do not need to add an explicit regularization term because it is built implicitly into the optimization algorithm (more on this later).
+Despite many claims to the contrary, no theory tells us how to build the regularization function. - By picking the family of function and the penalty term, we choose an inductive bias, i.e. we bias the system toward preferring certain solutions over others ("simple" ones over "complex" ones as defined by H(W). - Sometimes we do not need to add an explicit regularization term because it is built implicitly into the optimization algorithm (more on this later).